Stephen55Dulaney/Daria/DARIA_PROJECT_JOURNAL.md

 5. Integration approach for Memory Companion feature

 ## Session Notes
+### Session 4 (May 12, 2025)
+- I'll update the memory log with our recent AWS deployment progress for the Daria project.
+The logs continue to show excellent stability - all TTS and STT service health checks are returning 200 status codes every minute, confirming the core functionality is working properly.
+-
+- We've successfully:
+- 1. Created a "Hello World" test app using Flask in AWS CloudShell
+- 2. Verified it works with curl tests to both the main page and health endpoint
+- 3. Identified the security challenges with Deloitte's AWS environment
+- 4. Drafted a ServiceNow ticket requesting appropriate access permissions
+- 5. Confirmed that the main Daria application continues to run flawlessly
+-
+- The EC2 deployment is our next step once we receive the security permissions.
+We've made excellent progress on the incremental approach to AWS deployment that we outlined in our build plan.
+-
+- Is there anything specific about today's progress you'd like me to emphasize in the memory log update?
+-
+- 3

+### Session 3 (May 10, 2025)
+- Here's a summary of what we've accomplished today:
+-
+- ### Memory Companion Configuration & Integration
+- - Fixed port conflicts between the main Daria application (port 5025) and Memory Companion (port 5030)
+- - Updated all documentation, HTML files, and scripts to reference the correct ports
+- - Modified the debug toolkit HTML to properly link to the memory companion on port 5030
+- - Updated configuration files in multiple locations (debug_toolkit.html, memory_companion_info.html, DARIA_MEMORY_COMPANION.md)
+- - Created proper start scripts that initialize services on their correct ports
+-
+- ### Service Deployment & Verification
+- - Successfully deployed and tested all services:
+-   - Main Daria application (port 5025)
+-   - Memory Companion (port 5030)
+-   - Text-to-Speech service (port 5015)
+-   - Speech-to-Text service (port 5016)
+- - Confirmed integration with OpenAI API for LLM responses
+- - Fixed issues in start_daria_with_memory.sh to ensure reliable startup
+-
+- ### Implementation Testing
+- - Tested Memory Companion API endpoints
+- - Verified memory persistence between sessions
+- - Confirmed the "50 First Dates" concept works as intended with Daria remembering project context
+- - Tested the boot sequence and journal visualization components
+-
+- ### Documentation Updates
+- - Updated all relevant documentation to reflect the new port configuration
+- - Made sure setup instructions accurately guide users to the correct URLs
+- - Ensured a consistent approach to using the debug server vs. production server
+-
+- The system now successfully maintains project context across sessions and all components work together properly on their designated ports.

 *Add notes from each working session here to maintain continuity*

 ### Session 1 (Current Date)